 For 50 years, humans have worried about machines taking their jobs—and in some cases, this fear has come true.
-In design fields, though, creatives are reaping the benefits of collaborating with computers, finding more time for creativity while machines handle data-based tasks.
+In design fields, though, creatives are reaping the benefits of machine learning in architecture, finding more time for creativity while computers handle data-based tasks.
 But real progress will mean challenging traditional definitions of design and designers, from architecture to engineering to manufacturing.

 While some designers will have trouble pivoting from traditional roles, others will embrace new creative freedoms afforded by machine learning in architecture.
 Seeing these advances as tools rather than obstacles can lead to freedom from the constraints of old models.